 Tony Beadles, Head of History at Harrow School, and then Headmaster, first of King’s School, Bruton, and then of Epsom College until retirement in 2000, set and marked Paper 2 from 1972 to 2015.
 Hugh Thompson, recently retired from Harrow School, set and marked Paper 1 from 1986 to 2014, and has now taken over Paper 2.
 Alastair Cook, recently appointed to the History Department at Harrow School, now sets and marks Paper 1.

 From 1988 to 2015 the administration was in the capable hands of Patrick Gent, formerly Assistant Head at Chafyn Grove.
-Tony Beadles has taken over this task.
+Tony Beadles took over the post of Administrator from 2016 to 2022, to be succeeded by Gerard Silverlock .
 Entry forms are sent in the October mailing by IAPS.

 Any queries and requests should be addressed to Dr Gerard Silverlock, Tarragon, 55 Close Lane, Alsager, Cheshire ST7 2JS firstname.lastname@example.org 07983 669652